 These forces cause us to pause and ask: do these things allow us all to rise?
 In order for something to rise, does something else always need to fall?
 And does this signal trouble, below the surface?
 As Toronto rises, could we be setting ourselves up for a fall?

 In order to rise, we must realize that we are all connected to each other.
 That in order for one to rise, we must all rise.
 This year, TEDxToronto explores these forces, and asks: in our interconnected world, what does it take for us to rise, together?

 The mission, then, was to create an experience that could extend past the stage and give attendees a sensation of belongingness, connectivity and empowerment throughout the conference.
-The allure of The Orpheum, Heine tells us, is that it does just this: it controls an environment that washes over passersby and joins them in a collective experience, yet also in different individual experiences depending on one’s first encounter with the output of the Orpheum.
+The allure of The Orpheum, Heine told us, is that it does just that: it controls an environment that washes over passersby and joins them in a collective experience, yet also in different individual experiences depending on one’s first encounter with the output of the Orpheum.

 The instrument, which is physically machined from 60 sheets of plywood, weighs 400kg and stands at shoulder height, invites a player to activate its effects by touching the screen.
 2000 watts of audio power are broadcasted as hands move across the interface in a combination of strings, piano, harp and organ – all strategically blended into a beautiful symphony.
-The Orpheum also controls its surroundings through a network of DMX lights, making the environment seem to rise and fall along with the music.
+The Orpheum also controls its surroundings through a network of industrial-grade concert lighting, making the environment seem to rise and fall along with the music.
 The result is a visual choreography of light and sound that brings a space to life, simple enough to be controlled by a child but engaging enough to be enjoyed by master musicians alike.